 The undergraduate degree in biological science is appropriate for students wanting to obtain a broad background in the life sciences.
 Students complete coursework in animal, plant and microbial biology, genetics, ecology, physiology and evolution.
 This degree meets the requirements for admission to graduate and professional schools, and also prepares students for a broad range of biology-related employment opportunities.
+Students who choose this degree can also select options in environmental biology, pre-healthcare, or secondary teacher certification.

 The undergraduate degree in physiology also serves as preparation for graduate school or a medically-related professional school.
-The bachelor's degree in physiology requires participation in an undergraduate seminar and intensive course work in general biology, genetics, comparative anatomy, mammalian physiology, biochemistry, mathematics, physics, and chemistry.
+The bachelor's degree in physiology requires participation in an undergraduate seminar and intensive coursework in general biology, genetics, comparative anatomy, mammalian physiology, biochemistry, mathematics, physics, and chemistry.
+Students may also choose to pursue an option in pre-medical sciences.

-The curriculum in zoology is designed to provide a thorough background in the biology of animals, and prepares students for graduate school and many applied and professional careers.
+The curriculum in zoology is designed to provide a thorough background in the biology of animals and prepares students for graduate school and many applied and professional careers.
 The zoology degree requires courses in ecology, evolution, genetics, and vertebrate and invertebrate zoology.
-Students participate in unique research experiences and/or internships, and develop a good foundation in the related fields of chemistry, physics, and mathematics.
+Students participate in unique research experiences and/or internships and develop a good foundation in the related fields of chemistry, physics, and mathematics.
+Options with the zoology degree include ecology and conservation biology, pre-medical sciences, and pre-veterinary science.

 Programs of Study.
-Programs of study leading to MS and PhD degrees are offered in zoology.
+Programs of study leading to MS and PhD degrees are offered in integrative biology.
 The department emphasizes Ecology and Evolutionary Biology and Environmental Stress.
 Among faculty research interests are behavioral and evolutionary ecology, conservation biology, cytogenetics, ecotoxicology, ecosystem services, ecological immunology, behavioral endocrinology and neuroendocrinology, theoretical ecology, invertebrate ecology, ichthyology, herpetology, ornithology, mammalogy, parasitology, landscape ecology, molecular systematics, population ecology, aquatic and wetland ecology, and science education.
 The department includes the Ecotoxicology and Water Quality Research Laboratory and the Oklahoma State University Collection of Vertebrates.